morphgnt/tischendorf/README.md

 Dr. Ulrik Sandborg-Petersen of Scripture Systems Aps, Denmark.

-With qmountains of help from G. Clint Yale and Dr. Maurice
+With mountains of help from G. Clint Yale and Dr. Maurice A. Robinson.
-A. Robinson.

 ## Website